SNL’s Cecily Strong Absolutely Nails Rudy’s Star ‘Witness’

 “I would love to, but if I don’t drink a scotch every 15 minutes, I explode,” Giuliani confessed.

-“And this is not drinking, it’s actually the COVID vaccine,” Carrone explained.
+“And this is not drinking, it’s actually the COVID vaccine,” Carone explained.
 “I’m taking it first because I’m a risk.
 I have two big old comorbid-a-titties.”

 For more, listen and subscribe to The Last Laugh podcast.